OjureFred/NoblePitch/readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+None apart from author

 ## Versioning

 We use Github for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Only one version released

 ## Authors

 -  **Fredrick Ojure** - _Initial work__

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License